ontereve/tshirt-fit-model/README.md

    ```

 5. **View results**
-- Results print to the console (pretty table)
+- Formatted results are printed to the console.
 - Full details saved to `outputs/fit_results.csv`
-- Results are also printed in a clear table in the terminal.

 ---